 Employment Insurance (EI) Regular Benefits

 Please follow these basic guidelines to help ensure your EI application goes smoothly.
-The Reference code provided will be active January 3rd, 2021 and not before.
+The Reference code provided will be active May 28th, 2021 to June 25th, 2021

 Here is a checklist to assist you

 - If you have an OPEN claim and you have been reporting, go to step 5).

 - Make an ONLINE application for Regular benefits on the Service Canada website.